 The simple way to outline a concussion:

 “Sincerely put, a concussion is damage to the brain.
-I know that sounds extraordinarily simplistic, especially if you are from the neurology network, however any type of blow to the frame that may result in the mind being jarred can result in a concussion.”
+That sounds extraordinarily simplistic, especially if you are from the neurology network.
+However, any blow to the frame that may result in the mind being jarred can result in a concussion.”On how concussion research impacted the way she watched the Olympics:

-“It is high-quality, when I watched the Olympics, I watched it through a unique prism this time due to the fact I checked out each recreation, from the pole vaulters to the hurdler who tripped over the hurdle and fell awkwardly, I thought, ‘Wow, examine all the concussions that might pote
+“It is high-quality.
+When I watched the Olympics, I watched it through a unique prism this time due to the fact I checked out each recreation, from the pole vaulters to the hurdler who tripped over the hurdle and fell awkwardly, I thought, ‘Wow, examine all the concussions that might pote

 Related Articles :

-ntially be happening across the board.'””
+initially be happening across the board.‘”

 How special international locations deal with concussions:

-“It is been charming watching this.
+“It is charming watching this.
 I used to be lucky enough to attend a conference in Zurich in 2012 about concussions.
-It basically delivered collectively all the major sports our bodies around the arena.
-I clearly got to peer the evolution across the world of concussion concept in sports.
-Europe changed into type of inside the middle.
-South America, well, I met one physician from there who stated that, ‘None of my Soccer players get concussions,’ which we know isn’t authentic.
-And Asia became sort of downplaying it.
+It delivered all the major sports our bodies around the arena collectively.
+I got to peer the evolution of concussion concepts in sports across the world.
+Europe changed into a type of inside-the-middle.
+South America, well, I met one physician from there who stated, ‘ None of my Soccer players get concussions,’ which we know isn’t authentic.
+And Asia became downplaying it.
 So it forms of changed into perceived, and again this turned into in 2012, as a North American thing.
-However now I sincerely see a trade in Europe.
+However, now I sincerely see a trade in Europe.
 All the leagues are taking concussions seriously.”

-A Mira Mesa Junior Varsity high college football participant looking to punt the ball is hit to the turf with the aid of an Oceanside Pirates player at some stage in their recreation in Oceanside, California September 14, 2012.
+A Mira Mesa Junior Varsity high college football participant looking to punt the ball is hit to the turf with the aid of an Oceanside Pirates player at some stage in their recreation in Oceanside, California, September 14, 2012.
 Credit score: REUTERS/Mike Blake

 Her very own revel in with a possible concussion as a child: